Kihumba/private-/Phase-C/Android Programming/1 - Android Programming Basics/README.md

 Android provides a rich application framework that allows you to build innovative apps and games for mobile devices in a Java language environment.
 It is important that you understand the basics of the Android OS and how to set up your work environment to get started with Android programming.

 ## Output
-After attaining this skill, and as a demonstration of it, a person should be able to do the following:
+After attaining this skill, and as a demonstration of it, I should be able to install, build, and run a basic Android application both on an emulator and on an actual Android device.
-- Install the Java JDK and set up the JRE
-- Install the Android Studio and connect the JDK to the Android Studio
-- Install the Genymotion emulator
-- Write a basic android app to compute celsius to fahrenheit
-- Run the app on an emulator.
-- Run the app on an actual android device.

 ## Objectives